 How long is the internship?

 The internship can generally have a duration of four to twelve weeks.
+Longer terms are possible on request if being a mandatory part of the student’s curriculum.

 Will I receive an internship certificate?